xplosionmind/quitsocialmedia.club/pages/Why.md

 ## Sociality

 In the end, so called “Social” Media are not really *social* anymore.
-If you think about it, they are more and more focused on everything except sociality, every day.
+If you think about it, they are more and more focused on everything except sociality.
 You are bombarded with ads, suggestions of new features, [low quality content](#quality "Quality") every second, and you lose sight of the core principle of those platforms, which should be the one valued the most: **human relationships**.

 Why can't we just spend time exchanging opinions with our friends and reading what other people has to say about a topic without getting distracted by the other hundred things designed by Social Media owners to make more money?

+### Further information

+- [Do virtual social networks destroy the social fabric?](https://medium.com/swlh/do-virtual-social-networks-destroy-the-social-fabric-b1e96de514db "Do virtual social networks destroy the social fabric?") an article by Jürgen Derlath

 <br>
 <br>